StreamController/StreamController/README.md

 # StreamController

-A nice GTK4 app to control your Elgato StreamDecks.
+A nice GTK4 app to control your Elgato Stream Decks.
 Release: coming soon